corispade/Pewlett_Hackard_Analysis/README.md

 ![picture](https://github.com/corispade/Pewlett_Hackard_Analysis/blob/main/count_retiring_titles.png)

+* Based on the above chart, 64% of the open positions will be in "Senior" positions.

 * Based on the Mentorship Eligibility table, there are 1,549 employees eligible for mentorship

 # Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-90,398 roles will need to be filled as the "silver tsunami" begins to make an impact.
+  * 90,398 roles will need to be filled as employees begin to retire.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-There are
+* No, there are only 1,549 qualified employees eligible to participate in the mentorship program.

+Additional queries that may provide more insight into the upcoming "silver tsunami":
+1. Create a table to find who will be elligible for promotion in the next few years take the strain off hiring new people for all of the open roles.
+2. Filter retirement information by department to begin high level planning for department planning, team structure and hiring process planning.